Welcome to Villa Beer!

 Three guest rooms are available in the attic for Research and Artist-in-Residence programs, furnished with Josef Frank furniture and fabrics from Svenskt Tenn - supported with great generosity by the Beijer Foundation..
 Subject to availability, these rooms are also offered to external guests, enabling extended stays and a more immersive experience of the house’s interiors.

-We are excited to realize each of our visions, step by step—and we look forward to welcoming you as our guests at Villa Beer!
+We are delighted to be realising our vision step by step and look forward to welcoming you to Villa Beer soon!

 Garderobe